 Christmas Cactus is a jungle cactus that prefers humidity and moisture, unlike its standard cactus cousins, which require a warm, arid climate.
-A winter-bloomer, Christmas Cactus displays flowers in shades of red, lavender, rose, purple, white, peach, cream and orange, depending on the variety.
+A winter-bloomer, Christmas Cactus displays flowers in shades of red, lavender, rose, purple, white, peach, cream, and orange, depending on the variety.
 These prolific growers eventually need to be repotted.
-Repotting Christmas Cactus isn't complicated, but the key is knowing when and how to repot a Christmas Cactus.
+Repotting Christmas Cactus isn't complicated, but the key is knowing when and how to repot.

 When to Repot

 Most plants are best repotted when they display new growth in spring, but Christmas Cactus repotting should be done after blooming ends, and the flowers have wilted in late winter or early spring.
 Never attempt to repot the plant while it is actively blooming.